Sep9

 Warns the longer we wait to bring our children to Jesus, the less likely it’s going to happen at all.

-The bible doesn’t tell us why the disciples rebuked the them.
-Maybe they saw the children beneath Jesus.
-Maybe to them, as part of the Greco-Roman world, children were thought of as a insignificant and little importance.
-And weren’t valued that much, especially if the children were girls.
-Or maybe they were influenced by Jewish religious thinking in a work-righteous system – that said you had to earn your Salvation by doing good works.
+Were not completely sure why the disciples rebuked the children.
+Maybe the disciples wanted all the attention on themselves.
+Having seen Jesus earlier turn His attention away from them to making a child the center of attention. -(18:2) They were jealous and didn’t want it to happen again.
+Maybe as part of the Greco-Roman world they viewed children as a insignificant and little importance, especially if the children were girls.
+Or maybe they were influenced by Jewish religious thinking in a work- based system – that said you had to earn your Salvation by doing good works.
 And since these children were just little kids there was nothing they could do to earn their Salvation.
 In fact, the Rabbis would not teach the Torah to children under the age of 12.
 To them it was just a waste of time.
 Why spend our time teaching these little children?
 Or maybe they thought that they were protecting their esteemed Teacher from unnecessary interruptions and distractions.
 After all, their Master was the Messiah; and they thought it would have been beneath His dignity to have little children touching Him and crawling upon Him.
-Maybe—as is suggested by the word “then” at the beginning of the passage—they realized that He had just engaged in debate with the Pharisees over disputes about the law regarding divorce-(19:3); and were seeking to protect His rest and to relieve Him of those who were making more demands of Him.
+Maybe—as is suggested by the word “then” at the beginning of the passage—they realized that He had just engaged in debate with the Pharisees over disputes about the law regarding divorce-(19:3) and were seeking to protect His rest and to relieve Him of those who were making more demands of Him.

 WAYS WE HINDER CHIILDREN FROM COMING TO JESUS